Edward Bellamy: Bellamyite movement

-Bellamy's book inspired legions of inspired readers to establish so-called Nationalist Clubs, beginning in Boston late in 1888.
+Bellamy's book inspired legions of readers to establish so-called Nationalist Clubs, beginning in Boston late in 1888.
 His vision of a country relieved of its social ills through abandonment of the principle of competition and establishment of state ownership of industry proved an appealing panacea to a generation of intellectuals alienated from the dark side of Gilded Age America.
 By 1891 it was reported that no fewer than 162 Nationalist Clubs were in existence.

 Bellamy's use of the term "Nationalism" rather than "socialism" as a descriptor of his governmental vision was calculated, as he did not want to limit either sales of his novel or the potential influence of its political ideas.
 In an 1888 letter to literary critic William Dean Howells, Bellamy wrote:

 Bellamy himself came to actively participate in the political movement which emerged around his book, particularly after 1891 when he founded his own magazine, The New Nation, and began to promote united action between the various Nationalist Clubs and the emerging People's Party.
 For the next three and a half years, Bellamy gave his all to politics, publishing his magazine, working to influence the platform of the People's Party, and publicizing the Nationalist movement in the popular press.
 This phase of his life came to an end in 1894, when The New Nation was forced to suspend publication owing to financial difficulties.

 With the key activists of the Nationalist Clubs largely absorbed into the apparatus of the People's Party (although a Nationalist Party did run three candidates for office in Wisconsin as late as 1896), Bellamy abandoned politics for a return to literature.
 He set to work on a sequel to Looking Backward titled Equality, attempting to deal with the ideal society of the post-revolutionary future in greater detail.
 In this final work, he addressed the question of feminism, dealing with the taboo subject of female reproductive rights in a future, post-revolutionary America.
 Other subjects overlooked in Looking Backward, such as animal rights and wilderness preservation, were dealt with in a similar context.
 The book saw print in 1897 and would prove to be Bellamy's final creation.

 Several short stories of Bellamy's were published in 1898, and The Duke of Stockbridge; a Romance of Shays' Rebellion was published in 1900.

 Death and legacy

-Edward Bellamy died of tuberculosis in Chicopee Falls, Massachusetts.
+Edward Bellamy died of tuberculosis in Chicopee Falls, Massachusetts ten years after the publication of his most famous book.
 He was 48 years old.

 His lifelong home in Chicopee Falls, built by his father, was designated a National Historic Landmark in 1971.

-Bellamy was the cousin of Francis Bellamy, famous for creation of the Pledge of Allegiance.
+Bellamy was the cousin of Francis Bellamy, famous for writing the original version of the Pledge of Allegiance.

 Bellamy Road, a residential road in Toronto, is named for the author.